Good Managers

 • Promote work-life balance by respecting personal time and encouraging healthy boundaries.

-• Communicate the vision and purpose clearly, ensuring the team understands the overall goals.
+• Communicate the vision and purpose clearly, ensuring teams understand goals.

-• Create a safe environment for experimentation, allowing team members to take risks and learn.
+• Create a safe environment for experimentation, allowing teams to take risks and learn.

-• Maintain a positive attitude to inspire and motivate the team through challenges.
+• Maintain a positive attitude to inspire and motivate teams through challenges.

-• Be approachable and available for team members to discuss concerns or ideas.
+• Approachable and available for teams to discuss concerns or ideas.

 • Encourage innovation, fostering creativity and new ideas.

-• Manage resources wisely, ensuring team members have the tools and support they need.
+• Manage resources wisely, ensuring teams have the tools and support they need.

-• Be consistent in decision-making, applying rules and policies fairly and transparently.
+• Consistency in decision-making, applying rules and policies fairly and transparently.

 The Consensus on Effective Management